-Open to youth aged 17 – 25 who are interested in developing a stronger understanding of environmental water protection and have a passion for making a difference in their communities, the Youth Water Leaders Program will provide participants with the skills and tools necessary to identify and propose solutions to environmental issues within the Ottawa River watershed.
-Following a six module program, participants will work with experts in the fields of communication, science, outreach and volunteering to co-design and carry out meaningful service projects addressing environmental water challenges in their communities.
+Open to youth aged 17 – 25 who are interested in developing a stronger understanding of environmental water protection and have a passion for making a difference in their communities, the Youth Water Leaders Program provides participants with the skills and tools necessary to identify and propose solutions to environmental issues within the Ottawa River watershed.
+Following a six module program, participants work with experts in the fields of communication, science, outreach and volunteering to co-design and carry out meaningful service projects addressing environmental water challenges in their communities.

-Over a 3 to 6-month period, participants will gain more than 120 volunteer hours through mentorship workshops and the completion of their co-designed volunteer projects.
-They will get to know the watershed and learn about the different policies, regulations and authorities governing it.
-Participants will also get to experience the Ottawa River firsthand as part of a paddle expedition they will help plan!
+Over a 3 to 6-month period, participants gain more than 120 volunteer hours through mentorship workshops and the completion of their co-designed volunteer projects.
+They get to know the watershed and learn about the different policies, regulations and authorities governing it.
+Participants also get to experience the Ottawa River firsthand as part of a paddle expedition they will help plan!

 Upon completion of the program, participants will have developed the research, organizational and leadership skills that will serve them well in pursuing the future career of their choice, while making invaluable connections and helping to improve the health of the Ottawa River watershed.

 Ottawa Riverkeeper operates throughout the Ottawa River watershed, on the Quebec and Ontario sides of the river, and in both French and English.
 We are dedicated to working with youth from the diverse communities within this region.
 We encourage youth from the Ottawa River watershed who live outside the National Capital Region to apply.

 - February 18th, 2020: Cohort 1Youth Water Leaders co-created a Species-at-Risk Memory Game that is now available in our Learning Library.
 Did you know you can borrow resources from our Learning Library?